openhab/openhab-addons/bundles/org.openhab.binding.goveelan/README.md

 + Start the Govee APP and add / discover the device (via Bluetooth) as described by the vendor manual Go to the settings page of the device
 ![govee device settings](doc/device-settings.png)
-+ Note that it may take several(!) minutes until this setting comes up
++ Note that it may take several(!) minutes until this setting comes up.
-+ Switch on the LAN-Control setting
++ Switch on the LAN-Control setting.
-+ Now the device can be used with openHAB
++ Now the device can be used with openHAB.
 + The easiest way is then to scan the devices via the SCAN button in the thing section of that binding

 ## Thing Configuration